thomasyao15/retirement-income-calc/PRD.md

 - "Now, let's see if you qualify for Age Pension."
 - "Here's how your future income could look."

-This creates a lightweight story arc with beginning, middle, and payoff that builds trust and aligns with Australian Super's brand tone.
+This creates a lightweight story arc with beginning, middle, and payoff that builds trust and aligns with AustralianSuper's brand tone.

 ### 3.5 Micro-Animations & Transitions
 Keep the flow playful without gimmicks through subtle animations: